 - A “Territories” array can be passed in.
 The TerritoryId field must be set on each record, to a valid territory ID for this client.
 You can retrieve a list of valid territories via the GetTerritories() method.

 - A “BusinessHours” object can be passed in.
 You should specify a valid time zone ID.
 You can get a list of time zones via the GetTimeZones() method.
-For each of the Open and Closed fields, you need to pass in a valid DateTime value, but the date portion is ignored.
+For each of the Open and Closed fields, you need to pass in a valid C# DateTime object.
 If a location is closed on a given day, pass in NULL for both Open and Close values.
+Alternatively, a "RestBusinessHours" object can be passed in.
+This can be used to identify a location's business hours formatted as a 24hr string.

 - A “RestLocationSocialMedia” object can be passed in.
 This can be used to identify social media ID's for services such as Facebook, Yelp, Twitter, Google Plus, Pinterest and Yelp.